dpt/The-Great-Escape-in-C/BUGS.md

     * Fixed 6-Jan-18 in 37a5900: Code which calls `stamp()` needs to cancel it with `sleep(0)`.
 31. Nondeterminism!
 The game does not run the same way twice.
     * (Not a bug) 30-Jan-18: The `game_counter` state variable is incremented by the menu when animating the waving morale flag.
 This counter is also used to drive the main game clock.
 Any time spent on the menu increments the game counter which results in events taking place at different points when the game runs.
 The resulting cascade causes characters to appear and move around at different times.
 For two games to run in sync they must be started at exactly the same moment.
 This applies to the original game too.
+32. Hero getting wedged into a corner by a guard after breakfast, dancing left-right.
+    * Fixed 8-Feb-18: The red flag fix from 19-Dec-17 identified stray code in `in_permitted_area` but it wasn't really stray code, I'd just failed to correctly identify how the C register was being handled.